ibm-cloud-docs/citrix-netscaler-vpx/fp-dns.md

 8. Now, go to **Traffic Management > Load Balancing > Virtual Servers** and click **Add** to define your DNS Virtual server.
 9. In the Basic Settings section, give a name to your virtual server.
 Then, choose the DNS protocol and port `53`, and assign an IP address from your private subnet.
 10. On the following page, click the empty field that is labeled **No Load Balancing virtual Server ServiceGroup Binding**.
-11. Select your previously-defined DNS service group from the list menu and click **Bind**.
+11. Select your previously defined DNS service group from the list menu and click **Bind**.
 12. Click **Continue** followed by **Done**.

 Your DNS virtual server state now shows as green.